Hostname, Password, and Banner Configuration (Cisco IOS)

 NetsTuts_SW1#

-Enter the created password (The password you enter will be invisible)
+Enter the created password (the password you type will be invisible):

 NetsTuts_SW1>en